cakephp/docs/en/plugins.rst

 .. note::

-    You do *not* need to load a plugin to access components, behaviors or helpers in a plugin.
-You *do* need to load a plugin if you need to access its controllers, webroot assets or console commands.
+    You do **not** need to load a plugin to access components, behaviors or helpers in a plugin with a conventional namespace.
+You **do** need to load a plugin if you need to access its controllers, webroot assets or console commands.
+You will also need to load a plugin if it uses a non-conventional namespace.

 Plugin configuration